rapidez/docs/src/4.x/packages/statamic.md

 - In `category.yaml`, the fields are: `entity_id`, `name`
 - In `brand.yaml`, the fields are: `option_id`, `sort_order`, `value_admin`, `value_store`
 - In `product.yaml`, the fields are: `entity_id`, `sku`, `name`

+#### ElasticSearch indexed collections

+> [!NOTE]
+> This is only relevant if you're also upgrading to Rapidez v4 at the same time.

+Because of the indexer refactor that this upgrade brings, you will need to upgrade any collections that you're indexing into ElasticSearch.
+See the [indexing](#indexing) section of this page.

 ::::